 attention when he exhibited at the Festival of Two Worlds in Spoleto, Italy, in 1958.

-A painter and sculptor, his work - which by the late 1960s included Mondrian-like paintings of huge geometric
+A painter and sculptor, Hopkins' work - which by the late 1960s included Mondrian-like paintings of huge

-forms anointed with flat planes of vivid color — is in the collections of the Metropolitan Museum of Art and the
+geometric forms anointed with flat planes of vivid color — is in the collections of the Metropolitan Museum of Art

-Museum of Modern Art in New York, the Corcoran Gallery of Art in Washington and the British Museum, among
+and the Museum of Modern Art in New York, the Corcoran Gallery of Art in Washington and the British Museum,

 After the award of a Guggenheim fellowship in 1974, Hopkins’ art turned to large, quasi-architectural sculptures